 How to Pick the Best Comforter

 When choosing a comforter, you'll first want to consider what type of fill is best for you.
 Down and down-alternatives each have their own strengths and weaknesses.
-Below we discuss these fill materials, along with further considerations with fill power and thread count.
+Below we discuss these fill materials, along with further considerations about fill power and thread count.

 Fill Material